 Koha Install Guide

 What brought about this Koha image?
-Well, a few years ago I became involved with setting up the circulation system for the small mathematics library housed in the Mathematics Department at Illinois State University.
+Well, in 2012 years ago I became involved with setting up the circulation system for the small mathematics library housed in the Mathematics Department at Illinois State University.
 I began searching for open source Integrated Library Systems (ILS) and found that Koha is popular and continually being improved.
 However, I soon realized that the newest version of Koha was only available for Debian Linux and not available for Windows or Mac.
-Although I am a linux user, the machine I had available was running Windows.
+Although I am a linux user, the machine I had available for the library was running Windows.
 My solution was to create a virtual machine running Koha that could be used on any system.
-After creating the image and setting everything up, I realized it might be useful to others.
+After creating the image and setting everything up, I realized the image itself might be useful to others.
 Consequently, I decided to put together some instructions and provide the virtual machine for download.
 I have updated it two times as of October 2015.
 The beauty of the virtual machine is that it can be easily downloaded, imported, and setup within an hour or two (depending on your internet connection).
 If you're wanting to try out Koha on a non-linux system or interested in using Koha without all the technical hassle of setup, I think you'll find the image is an easy way to do so.